Local

 Myren’s 2026-27 county budget proposal would cut next year’s payment to $310,662 and end the partnership the following year.
 That recommendation has prompted the Friends of Chapel Hill Public Library to muster opposition to the move.

-Vorhees said he will present the Chapel Hill council with options at its May 13 meeting for continuing to fund the library.
+Voorhees said he will present the Chapel Hill council with options at its May 13 meeting for continuing to fund the library.

 What should taxpayers expect?